Mifune: The Last Samurai: Production

 Mifune was produced by Toshiaki Nakazawa, known for producing 13 Assassins and Sukiyaki Western Django.

 Writing

 Mifune is inspired by the book Samurai: Hyōden Mifune Toshirō (Samurai: A Biography of Mifune Toshirō) by Matsuda Michiko.

-Filming

 Release

 Mifune officially opened on November 25, 2016 at the IFC Center in New York City, over a year after its premiere at the Venice Film Festival in September 2015.

 Its opening coincided with Toshiro Mifune being honored with a posthumous star on the Hollywood Walk of Fame—the ceremony also featured a screening of the film.

 Home media

 On April 25, 2017, Netflix began streaming Mifune in the United States on the same day as its DVD release.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 34 reviews, with an average rating of 6.5/10.

 On Metacritic, the film has a score of 64 out of 100, based on 14 critics, indicating "generally favorable reviews".